 But know that you can find your way to compassion and release of fights and fighting.
 You can make peace with that which has threatened you.
-When you find release, what you’ve made peace with no longer threatens you at all.
+When you find release (and relief), what you’ve made peace with no longer threatens you.

 There is peace.
 It is here.
-A new perspective will reveal your answer, your resolution, your peace was here all along, waiting to be claimed.
+Peace was here all along, waiting to be claimed.
 By you.

 Copyright © 2021 the revolution of bliss.com – All rights reserved